Color–color diagram: Photometric calibration

 The color-color diagram of stars can be used to directly calibrate or to test colors and magnitudes in optical and infrared imaging data.
 Such methods take advantage of the fundamental distribution of stellar colors in our galaxy across the vast majority of the sky, and the fact that observed stellar colors (unlike apparent magnitudes) are independent of the distance to the stars.
 Stellar locus regression (SLR) was a method developed to eliminate the need for standard star observations in photometric calibrations, except highly infrequently (once a year or less) to measure color terms.
 SLR has been used in a number of research initiatives.
 The NEWFIRM survey of the NOAO Deep Wide-Field Survey region used it to arrive at more accurate colors than would have otherwise been attainable by traditional calibration methods, and South Pole Telescope used SLR in the measurement of redshifts of galaxy clusters.
 The blue-tip method is closely related to SLR, but was used mainly to correct Galactic extinction predictions from IRAS data.
 Other surveys have used the stellar color-color diagram primarily as a calibration diagnostic tool, including The Oxford-Dartmouth Thirty Degree Survey and Sloan Digital Sky Survey (SDSS).

 Color outliers

 Analyzing data from large observational surveys, such as the SDSS or 2 Micron All Sky Survey (2MASS), can be challenging due to the huge number of data produced.
 For surveys such as these, color-color diagrams have been used to find outliers from the main sequence stellar population.
 Once these outliers are identified, they can then be studied in more detail.
 This method has been used to identify ultracool subdwarfs.
 Unresolved binary stars, which appear photometrically to be points, have been identified by studying color-color outliers in cases where one member is off the main sequence.
-The stages of the evolution of stars along the asymptotic giant branch from carbon star to planetary nebula appear on distinct regions of color–color diagrams.
+The stages of the evolution of stars along the asymptotic giant branch from carbon star to planetary nebula appear on distinct regions of color–color diagrams (carbon stars tend to be redder than expected from their temperature due to the formation of carbon compounds in their atmospheres which absorb blue light).
 Quasars also appear as color-color outliers.